adberard/skill-theme-change/README.md

 ## Theme Change
-Change the wallpaper and the theme
+Change the wallpaper and the theme with mycroft vocal command

 ## Description
 Change the wallpaper them call themer to change the theme colors